wofsauge/IsaacDocs/docs/EntityPlayer.md

 [ ](#){: .rep .tooltip .badge }
 #### [EntityPlayer](EntityPlayer.md) GetOtherTwin ( ) {: .copyable aria-label='Functions' }

+Returns the other player of pair characters or the other form of characters with multiple forms.

+???- note "Note"
-- When called on Jacob, returns Esau.
+	* When called on Jacob, returns Esau.
-- When called on Esau, returns Jacob.
+	* When called on Esau, returns Jacob.
-- When called on Tainted Forgotten, returns Tainted Forgotten's Soul.
+	* When called on Tainted Forgotten, returns Tainted Forgotten's Soul.
-- When called on Tainted Forgotten's Soul, returns Tainted Forgotten.
+	* When called on Tainted Forgotten's Soul, returns Tainted Forgotten.
-- When called on Tainted Lazarus, it will only return the Flip Lazarus, if the player has the Birthright item.
-Otherwise it return nil.
+	* When called on Tainted Lazarus, it will only return the Flip Lazarus, if the player has the Birthright item.
+Otherwise it returns nil.
-- When called on any other character, returns nil.
+	* When called on any other character, returns nil.
 ___
 ### Get·Pill () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }